 Marlon is also a tireless and committed role model and community leader.
-He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010 with a focus on delivering professional development, networking and outreach to minority financial service professionals and communities and, through financial literacy and mentoring, encourage minority youth to see financial services as a viable career option.
-Marlon later served as Chair of the UFSC Toronto Corporate Advisory Board and Chair of the UFSC Toronto 2012 International Conference.
+He served two terms as President of the Canadian Association of Urban Financial Professional (formerly Urban Financial Services Coalition) in 2009 and 2010, and later served as Chair of the organization’s Corporate Advisory Board and Chair of the 2012 International Conference.

 Marlon holds an undergraduate business degree from York University, a law degree from the University of Ottawa, and a Master of Finance degree from University of Toronto’s Rotman School of Management.
-He received appointments to the AGO Next Committee of the Art Gallery of Ontario, and the YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
+He received appointments to the AGO Next Committee of the Art Gallery of Ontario, YMCA Leadership Council for Innovative Education and to the Financial Services Advisory Board to the Rotman School of Management.
 Marlon currently sits as a Director on the Toronto Public Library Foundation Board, and the 100 Strong Foundation Board on which he serves as Treasurer.

 Gavin is a financial services professional with over 20 years of experience in the Property Casualty insurance industry.
 He is known for his relationship management, sales management, negotiation, coaching as well as business development competencies.
 Gavin is currently a business transformation consultant for one of the largest insurers in the world.
 He is responsible for creating a business environment that promotes continuous improvement, increases in operating model consistency, reduces customer pain points, and empowers employees to enhance the value of service.